Improved quasiparticle self-consistent electronic band structure and excitons in $\beta$-LiGaO$_2$: Results

-Exciton 5, which is the first dark exciton, shows two distinct regions with a nodal plane perpendicular to the {\bf b}-axis in between.
+Exciton No. 5, which is the first dark exciton in this calculation, which uses a larger number of {\bf k} points but fewer bands, and can be identified with exciton No. 6 in Table III, shows two distinct regions with a nodal plane perpendicular to the {\bf b} axis in between.
 Although we here plot only the wave function modulo squared, giving the probability density of finding the electron at a certain position from the chosen hole position in the center of the supercell, we may expect this to be an odd function as we will explicitly show below in the {\bf k}-space plots of the real part of the $A_{vc{\bf k}}^\lambda$.
-This is also clearly seen in Fig. \ref{figrealexsec}, where in the {\bf b}-plane through the center, the values are very small.
-Some of the other excitons become more difficult to interpret and are also deemed less well converged in terms of {\bf k}-mesh or number of bands involved, which increases as the exciton binding energies becomes smaller.
+This is also clearly seen in Fig. \ref{figrealexsec}, where in the {\bf b} plane through the center, the values are very small.
+Some of the other excitons become more difficult to interpret and are also deemed less well converged in terms of {\bf k} mesh or number of bands involved, which increases as the exciton binding energies becomes smaller.
 They are thus not shown here.